xio-1/xio/README.md

 ## Example projects

-There are to examples given in the test package
+There are two examples given in the test package

-Bank - demonstrates how XIO can be used to implement a simple async event loop, see the BankService class.
+Bank - demonstrates how XIO can be used to implement a simple async event loop, see the class.

 Logger - shows how async IO can be batched using XIO, see public class AsyncMultiplexCallbackLoggerService.